Back to All Case Studies

 Delivery Execution

 Work progressed through the project management system.
+Milestone completions were tracked internally but not automatically communicated to the billing team.

 5